thebusfactor/p11/M1_Requirements/Dylan_Report_Contribution.md

 *Actions of actors:* | *Actions of system:*
 --- | ---
-1. User navigates to software and opens/starts it. | 2.
-System boots software.
-3. User navigates to line tool and clicks two times on the visual feed to place down points.  | 4.
+1. User navigates to line tool and clicks two times on the visual feed to place down points.  | 2.
 System updates screen to show line that is made from those two points.
 Line vector is internally added to system for later use with bus detection.

 Alternative Scenarios: